Izatha psychra: Distribution

 This species is endemic to New Zealand, and has only been found in the southern half of the South Island.
-I. psychra is only known from two localities, its type locality of Porters Pass where it has not been seen since the 19th century, and the small Pukaki Scientific Reserve near Lake Pukaki in the Mackenzie Basin.
+I. psychra is only known from three localities, its type locality of Porters Pass where it has not been seen since the 19th century, and the small Pukaki Scientific Reserve near Lake Pukaki in the Mackenzie Basin.
+In 2022 and in 2023 this species was also observed at the Oteake Conservation Park.

 Ecology and habitat

 Male adults are on the wing from January to February.
 In the one remain site where this species is known to exist, the Pukaki Scientific Reserve, the habitat is shrubland.
 The Pukaki Scientific Reserve was significantly damaged by fire in August 2020 and for a time fears were held that this may have resulted in the extinction of the species.
-However a survey completed in 2021 caught two adult males of this species, indicating its continued existence.
+However a survey completed in 2021 caught two adult males of this species, indicating this species' continued existence at that reserve.
+The sites where this species is found in the Oteake Conservation Park are near a stream and as such are humid and are populated with native shrubs and trees including Coprosma and Gaultheria species, Corokia cotonester, Olearia bullata and Podocarpus totara.

 Host species

-The host species of this moth are unknown, however larvae are likely to feed on dead wood.
+The host species of this moth is currently unknown.
+However larvae are likely to feed on dead wood or lichens.

 Conservation status

 Despite being given a level of protection by being classified as a Scientific Reserve, the lone shrubland site inhabited by I. psychra is vulnerable to wilding pine invasion and fire.
 As a result, this species has been classified under the New Zealand Threat Classification system as being Nationally Endangered.
 As at May 2021 conservation work is being undertaken to help protect the habitat of this moth after the devastating August 2020 fire at the reserve.
+The discovery of this species at the Oteake Conservation Park may indicate this species is less threatened than originally thought.